 Special topics in Psychology.
 Prerequisite: Written consent of instructor.
 Primarily for master’s candidates in Psychology.
 3 credits.

 Students are not required to take Clinical Internship III.
-If they do not they will need to choose an elective course to meet the credit requirement for the clinical-counseling program.
+If they do not, they will need to choose an elective course to meet the credit requirement for the Counseling program.
 3 credits.

 MHC 697 Independent Study

 Primarily for master’s candidates in psychology.
 Individual investigation of a special topic under the direction of a faculty member.
 Permission of the Graduate Coordinator required prior to registration.
 Only open to degree candidates.
 3 credits.